katiakaci/tron-light-cycle/README.md

    - Add sound effects for movements such as left and right turns.

 2. **Enhanced Graphics and Visual Effects:**
-   - Add a toggle switch to the mouse control button to choose between Player 1 and Player 2 for mouse control.
    - Improve the appearance of the motorcycle trail.
    - Custom light cycle skins: Personalized bikes and trails